-If you need more information, go to ato.gov.au/instructions2014 and read Spouse details.
+If you need more information, go to ato.gov.au/instructions2015 and read Spouse details.

 Label Explanation 0 At O write the amount your spouse showed at TAXABLE INCOME OR LOSS on page 4 of their tax return.
-If the amount was a loss, write 0 . Т At T write the amount of net income of a trust that the trustee was liable to pay tax on because your spouse was under a legal disability, for example, they were: ■ a bankrupt ■ a person who was declared legally incapable because of a mental condition, or under 18 years old on 30 June 2014.
+If the amount was a loss, write 0 . Т At T write the amount of net income of a trust that the trustee was liable to pay tax on because your spouse was under a legal disability, for example, they were: a bankrupt a person who was declared legally incapable because of a mental condition, or under 18 years old on 30 June 2015.
 Do not include an amount that has already been included in your spouse's taxable income, for example, at O .
 Check the trust distribution statements.
 U At U write the amount your spouse showed at X item A4 on their tax return (supplementary section).
 S At S write the amount your spouse showed at W item IT1 on their tax return or the amounts shown as 'reportable fringe benefits amounts' on their payment summaries. Р At P write the amount your spouse showed at item 6 on their tax return.

-Q At Q write the amount of any exempt pension income that your spouse received in 2013-14.
+Label Explanation Q At Q write the amount of any exempt pension income that your spouse received in 2014-15.
 Make sure you include only your spouse's exempt pension income.
-For a list of the exempt pensions you include at Q , see Definitions on pages 74-5.

-Label Explanation

-= A At A write the total of the amounts your spouse showed at: Titem IT2 on their tax return, and ■ H item D12 on their tax return (supplementary section). В At B write the amount of the following tax-free government pensions your spouse received for the income year which were not included at Q above: a special rate disability pension paid under Part 6 of Chapter 4 of the Military Rehabilitation and Compensation Act 2004 a payment of compensation made under section 68, 71 or 75 of the Military Rehabilitation and Compensation Act 2004 ■ a payment of the weekly amount mentioned in paragraph 234(1)(b) of the Military Rehabilitation and Compensation Act 2004. С At C write the amount of any target foreign income of your spouse during the income year.
-This is any income, periodic payments or benefits by way of gifts or allowances that were: from sources outside Australia not included in your spouse's taxable income, and not fringe benefits.
+For a list of the exempt pensions you include at Q, see Tax-free government pensions or benefits that are taken into account in the income tests in Definitions on pages 71-2.
+Do not include at this label any of the military payments listed at label B below. Α At A write the total of the amounts your spouse showed at: Titem IT2 on their tax return, and ■ H item D12 on their tax return (supplementary section). В At B write the amount of the following tax-free government pensions your spouse received for the income year that were not included at Q above: a special rate disability pension paid under Part 6 of Chapter 4 of the Military Rehabilitation and Compensation Act 2004 a payment of compensation made under section 68, 71 or 75 of the Military Rehabilitation and Compensation Act 2004 a payment of the weekly amount mentioned in paragraph 234(1)(b) of the

+Military Rehabilitation and Compensation

+Label Explanation С At C write the amount of any target foreign income of your spouse during the income year.
+This is any income, periodic payments or benefits by way of gifts or allowances that were: If rom sources outside Australia Inot included in your spouse's taxable income, and Inot fringe benefits.
 You should include any exempt foreign employment income shown at N item 20 on your spouse's tax return (supplementary section).
 All foreign income must be converted to Australian dollars before you complete this label.
-D Add the amounts shown at IT5 and IT6 on your spouse's tax return and write the total at D.

-Label Explanation E At E write the total amount of child support payments or benefits your spouse provided to another person.
+D Add the amounts shown at IT5 and IT6 on your spouse's tax return and write the total at D . Е At E write the total amount of child support payments or benefits your spouse provided to another person.
 Do not count any payments or benefits provided to you by your spouse unless you live apart on a permanent or indefinite basis.
-F At F write the amount you showed at (k) in the 'Spouse' column on Worksheet 1 on page 51.
+F At F write the amount you showed at (k) in the 'Spouse' column on Worksheet 1 on page 48.